Pylons/pyramid/docs/designdefense.rst

 +++++++++

 :app:`Pyramid` performs automatic authorization checks only at :term:`view` execution time.
-Zope 3 wraps context objects with a `security proxy
-<http://wiki.zope.org/zope3/WhatAreSecurityProxies>`_, which causes Zope 3 also
-to do security checks during attribute access.
+Zope 3 wraps context objects with a security proxy, which causes Zope 3 also to do security checks during attribute access.
 I like this, because it means:

 #) When I use the security proxy machinery, I can have a view that
    conditionally displays certain HTML elements (like form fields) or